xdssio/versioning-article/README.md

 python main.py test
 ```

-### Latest - test/experiment
+### Peek on latest
-This is a quick view of latest results
+This is a quick view of latest results from the terminal.

 ```bash
 python main.py latest